-If you don’t have skewers, you can skip this step and cook the shrimp on a grill rack (to keep them from falling through the grate).
+If you don’t have skewers, you can skip this step and cook the shrimp on a grill rack like this (to keep them from falling through the grate).
 You will have to turn each one individually, though, which is why we prefer the skewering method.

 Step 4: Hit the Grill

-OK, get ready for this: Shrimp only need 2–4 minutes per side, depending on their size.
+OK, get ready for this: Shrimp only need 2-4 minutes per side, depending on their size.
 That’s not very much time.
 So come prepared, and don’t walk away from the grill.
 There’s no time for multitasking—washing dishes, for example, or grabbing a beverage—while the shrimp cook.
-Overcooked shrimp, like overmarinated shrimp, is rubbery and tough.
+Overcooked shrimp, like overmarinated shrimp, are rubbery and tough.
 No thanks!

 Start by lightly coating the clean grill grates with oil—especially important if you’re using a dry spice rub.
 Moisten a paper towel with cooking oil and, using long-handled tongs, rub it on the clean grill grates.
 Place the skewers directly on the grill and cook, covered, for 2-4 minutes.

-Using tongs, flip the skewers and cook for another 2–4 minutes on the second side.
+Using tongs, flip the skewers and cook for another 2-4 minutes on the second side.
 Not sure if they’re done?
-Shrimp give you a visual cue: they’re ready when they go from opaque to light pink.
+Shrimp give you a visual cue.
+They’re ready when they go from opaque to light pink.